voiceittech/VoiceIt2-AndroidSDK/README.md

 #### Encapsulated Face Verification

-Verify user with given userId(begins with 'usr_'), and an optional boolean to enable liveness detection.
+Verify user with given userId(begins with 'usr_'), and a boolean to enable liveness detection.

 ```java
 myVoiceIt.encapsulatedFaceVerification(Activity, "USER_ID_HERE", true, new JsonHttpResponseHandler() {...});